pilars-protocols/pilars/src/index.md

 <br>

 # Definitions (glossary):
-The following terms (used in capitalised form) are defined.
+The following terms (used in capitalized form) are defined.

 <a name="archival-repository"> </a>
+<a name="archival-repositories"> </a>

 [Archival Repository]: #archival-repository "Archival Repository"
+[Archival Repositories]: #archival-repositories "Archival Repositories"
 ### Archival Repository

 Used to cover any system that is designed to keep data securely for a defined period of time (often forever), and to make it findable by and available to appropriate parties.
-The terms Repository and Archive have different nuances and are used in a variety of ways in different communities, but here we want to emphasise the commonalities and focus on advice that is relevant to the audience of these protocols.
+The terms Repository and Archive have different nuances and are used in a variety of ways in different communities, but here we want to emphasize the commonalities and focus on advice that is relevant to the audience of these protocols.

 <a name="data-steward"> </a>
+<a name="data-stewards"> </a>

 [Data Steward or Custodian]: #data-steward "Data Steward or Custodian"
+[Data Stewards or Custodians]: #data-stewards "Data Stewards or Custodians"
 ### Data Steward or Custodian

-An individual or organisation with the authority to make decisions regarding data under management.
+An individual or organization with the authority to make decisions regarding data under management.
 This decision-making process is assumed to take place with good governance, in line with the [CARE] principles.

 <a name="digital-preservation"> </a>